cloudberrydb/cloudberrydb-site/docs/create-and-manage-database.md

 => SELECT datname from pg_database;
 ```

-## Alter a Database
+## Alter a database

-The ALTER DATABASE command changes database attributes such as owner, name, or default configuration attributes.
+The `ALTER DATABASE` command changes database attributes such as owner, name, or default configuration attributes.
 For example, the following command alters a database by setting its default schema search path (the `search_path` configuration parameter):

 ```sql
 => ALTER DATABASE mydatabase SET search_path TO myschema, public, pg_catalog;